 All erasers do the same job, but some do it better than others.
-A kneaded eraser works by lifting graphite or charcoal of the paper.
+For example, a kneaded eraser works by lifting graphite or charcoal of the paper.
 It thus reduces the risk of smudging while removing or lightening areas.
 Meanwhile, a regular eraser works by rubbing off the graphite from a piece of paper.
 In this case, the risk of smudging is high since the rubber may smear the erased graphite over the paper.

 Most erasers leave some kind of a mess as they rub the paper.
 The sloughing off of pieces of a regular eraser allows exposure of fresh areas that erase more effectively.
 However, this may accumulate to form a big pile of crumbs that may not appear tidy or easy to clean up.
 A kneaded eraser has the advantage of not crumbling.
-It however picks up the graphite and charcoal from the piece of paper while it erases.
+It, however, picks up the graphite and charcoal from the piece of paper while it erases.

 Kneaded erasers tend to outlast your normal regular eraser.
 It could take years before you have no option but to either replace the old kneaded eraser.
-You might be wondering what are the indications that my kneaded eraser needs replacement?
-Well, if you notice that the eraser leaves dirty marks instead of erasing, this is a good sign of a change.
+You might be wondering what the indications that my kneaded eraser needs replacement are?
+If you notice that the eraser leaves dirty marks instead of erasing, this is a good sign of a change.

 Liken this example to any organic material that has the potential of being incorporated inside.
 What remains is getting rid of the bad smell.
 If the eraser has already been used for a while, toss it away and buy a new one.
 But if it is new, try looking for the organic material and pluck it away from the eraser.
 This will remove the source of the smell.

-Thus, it means your kneaded eraser no longer works and it’s best to toss them in the trash.
+Thus, it means your kneaded eraser no longer works, and it’s best to toss them in the trash.
 But wait, there is a solution to prevent your eraser from going bad quickly.
-Find a way of properly storing it.
-You could toss the kneaded eraser in a sealed container once done with it.
+First, find a way of properly storing it.
+For example, you could toss the kneaded eraser in a sealed container once done with it.
 Alternatively, you could wrap it in a little cling film for safekeeping.
 These two options prevent the kneaded eraser from drying up or gathering dust that accelerates the process of going bad.

-No, you can’t wash a kneaded eraser especially with soap or dishwashing liquid.
+No, you can’t wash a kneaded eraser, especially with soap or dishwashing liquid.
 Remember, this tool is made of carbonated rubber and oils.
 Therefore, the soap will simply dissolve your eraser.
 However, the good news is that this type of eraser cleans itself.
 All you have to do is consistently stretch, break and knead your eraser.
 That’s all.
 Do this until you stop seeing black marks mixed inside the eraser as it turns gray.